 There are a lot of things you could buy, but do you really need them, especially in the beginning when you’re just starting out?!
 I know having a giant whiteboard that covers your entire wall looks awesome and start-up-y, but it might not be the best use of your money, at least not until you’re sure you actually like working from home.

-Below I have written up a list of home office essentials, ranging from super basic things like a computer, to things you might or might not need, depending on your line of work (such as a giant whiteboard, for instance), to make it easier to get a clear overview of exactly what to get for your home office.
+In any case, I herby present you with a great list of home office essentials, ranging from super basic things like a computer, to things you might or might not need, depending on your line of work (such as a giant whiteboard, for instance)..

 1. Basic Home Office Essentials